 A. Stealing and opening another person's mail is illegal.
-It is also illegal to represent yourself as another person and steal their right to vote in an election.
+B. It is also illegal to represent yourself as another person and steal their right to vote in an election.
 Both these acts are illegal and have penalties defined by law.

 If you know someone has voted your PIN illegally you should report it to the Election Official.
-You can obtain a replacement PIN to cast your vote by presenting yourself to the Election Official and swearing an affidavit that the PIN assigned to you was not voted by you but by someone else.
+You may be able to obtain a replacement PIN to cast your vote by presenting yourself to the Election Official and swearing an affidavit that the PIN assigned to you was not voted by you but by someone else.

-20. If I am a voter with a disability; deafness, blindness, or a mobility disability, can someone help me with the voting process?
+20. If I am an elector with a disability; deafness, blindness, or a mobility disability, can someone help me with the voting process?

-A. Electronic voting allows increased rights of privacy to voters with physical challenges that make traditional voting at polling stations more difficult.
-Blind voters can make use of the telephone and deaf voters can use the Internet to vote with little or no assistance required from others.
-If you need assistance at the Municipal Office to cast your vote, the Election Official present will be able to assist you.
+A. Electronic voting allows increased right of privacy to electors with physical challenges that make traditional voting at polling stations more difficult.
+Blind electors can make use of the telephone and deaf electors can use the Internet to vote with little or no assistance required from others.
+If you need assistance at the Municipal Officer to cast your vote, the Election Official present will be able to assist you.